GregorR/ggggc/README.md

  * `GGGGC_DEBUG_MEMORY_CORRUPTION`: Enables debugging checks for memory corruption.

+ * `GGGGC_DEBUG_TINY_HEAP`: Restrict the heap size to the smallest feasible size.
+Note that if the program strictly requires more space, it will fail.
+   This is essentially a stress test.

  * `GGGGC_NO_GNUC_FEATURES`: Disables all GNU C features when `__GNUC__` is defined.
 (GNU C features are, naturally, disabled on non-GNU-compatible compilers regardless)